periode/webthesis/parser/README.md

 the parsing of `\item` is a bit tricky (it does not require `{}`, but takes the rest of the line as its body). the workaround is to adapt the writing of the `.tex` input to only use `\item{}`.

-currently, i'm not correctly parsing the options `[]` part of the command or environment. it's just a name, when it should be allow for more (literal? section?)

-the options really should be their own node
+currently, i'm not correctly parsing the options `[]` part of the command or environment. it's just a name, when it should be allow for more (literal? section?. they really should be their own node.

 ## doing

-- [ ] hashmap to store ast
-    - [ ] have different node types as `children` (trait implementation?)
+- [ ] make options their own node (currently they're not parsed)

 ## todo

-- [ ] have the `tag` field of the Node be a vector of traits, with the common trait being `value()`
-- [ ] make options their own node (currently they're not parsed)
 - [ ] preprocessor for includes
 - [ ] postprocessor
   - [ ] create table of contents